-Postdocs have 31 days from their appointment start date to make their benefit elections via the online enrollment platform, Benelogic.
+Typically, you have 31 days from your appointment start date to make your benefit elections via the online enrollment platform, Benelogic.
 If you have forgotten the instructions provided during the session, check out these instructions to help guide you.

-If you do not take action within your 31-day enrollment period, you will be automatically enrolled for the following benefits (postdoc only—no dependent coverage):
+If you do not take action after our first reminder to you to enroll, you will be automatically enrolled for the following benefits (postdoc only—no dependent coverage):

 - Stanford HealthCare Alliance (SHCA) medical plan

 - Life/ADD insurance, basic travel insurance, and long- and short- term disability all provided by The Standard

 You will not be enrolled in the dental and vision plans and will have no coverage for these services.
 Your effective date of coverage will be the same as outlined in the When Coverage Begins section.

 A Word About Social Security Numbers

 A social security number is required to finalize enrollment.
 Due to the limited availability of Social Security office appointments in response to COVID-19, applying for an SSN can be substantially delayed.
 In response to this delay, we have worked with Benelogic to ensure benefit enrollment by creating a "dummy" SSN in a postdoc's record where no SSN was available.
 This dummy SSN can be transmitted and processed by the carriers to ensure enrollment in benefits while waiting for their valid SSN.